 The treatment of a fracture depends on both the location of the fracture and the type of fracture.
 It is not uncommon that you might need surgery to re-place the bone.
 In order to heal correctly and return to your normal state, the bone must be set in place.
 This process is called “reduction.”
 Non-surgical resetting is called “closed reduction.”
 Open reduction often includes the use of pins, plates, screws, rods or glue to hold the bones in their proper place.
 After setting, whether surgical or non-surgical, the fracture needs to be immobilized.
 Immobilization can be done using a cast, splint or traction.

 Recovery from a fracture might include rehabilitation after the bone has healed.
 Sometimes, doctors will have you begin rehabilitation before a bone is completely healed and before a cast or splint is removed in order to prevent blood clots, stiffness, loss of muscle tissue, etc. Recovery time can also depend on the age of the victim and the state of the victim’s bones before the accident occurred.
 Children tend to recover quickly from broken bones because their bones are still growing and forming.
 Those who have a pre-existing condition such as osteoporosis will require a much longer recovery time.
 Recovery can take anywhere from weeks to years, depending on the severity of the break.

 Hire an Experienced Orlando Auto Accident Lawyer

 Broken bones or fractures are common injuries in auto accidents.
-If you or a loved one has experienced a fracture as the result of an automobile accident due to someone else’s negligence, you need to contact an experienced Orlando personal injury lawyer.
+If you or a loved one has experienced a fracture as the result of an automobile accident due to someone else’s negligence, you need to contact an experienced Orlando motor-vehicle accident lawyer.
 We can help you obtain compensation for medical bills, future medical treatment, loss of wages, pain and suffering, etc. Feel free to fill out our quick contact form on our website to discuss your legal options in more detail.